-Deletions A Lord of and at anti- alled Audit and define alletter for a Augin Relations Any subset of product set is called $A \times B$ is said to define relation from A to B. It's any collec tion of ordered pairs taken from a product set.
-Domain and If R is a relati ion from A to B, then set of all first elements of ordered pairs is Range domain and so et of all second elements of ordered pairs is range.
-Reflexive If S is a universal set, $S = \{a,b,c\}$ then R is a relation from S to S. If this R contains all the ordered pairs in the form (a,a) in S×S, then it is a reflexive relation Types of Relation SymmetricIf $(a,b) \in R$, then if $(b,a) \in R$ then R is called SymmetricTransitiveIf $(a,b) \in R$ and also $(b,c) \in R$, then if $(a,c) \in R$ such relation isTransitive. [if in a relation only (a,b) is present but (b,c) is notpresent we will consider it as transitive relation] ,, Equivalence Relation If a relation is Reflexive, Transitive and Symmetric as well, then it is called as Equivalence Relation
+Relations Any subset of product set is called $A \times B$ is said to define relation from A to B. It's any collec tion of ordered pairs taken from a product set.
+Domain and If R is a relat ion from A to B, then set of all first elements of ordered pairs is Range domain and s et of all second elements of ordered pairs is range.
+Reflexive If S is a universal set, $S = \{a,b,c\}$ then R is a relation from S to S. If this R contains all the ordered pairs in the form (a,a) in S×S, then it is a reflexive relation Types of Relation Symmetric Transitive If $(a,b) \in R$, then if $(b,a) \in R$ then R is called Symmetric If $(a,b) \in R$ and also $(b,c) \in R$, then if $(a,c) \in R$ such relation is Transitive. [if in a relation only (a,b) is present but (b,c) is not present we will consider it as transitive relation] Equivalence Relation If a relation is Reflexive, Transitive and Symmetric as well, then it is called as Equivalence Relation Finansforming students to Professionals